STATE MINIMUM WAGE

-States Took Steps Toward Making the Minimum Wage Accessible to All Workers
+States Took Steps Toward Making the Minimum Wage Inclusive of All Workers

-The figures below show how states compare to one another in making progress toward adopting and fully implementing a minimum wage that is at least $10.00.
+The figures below show how states compare to one another in adopting and fully implementing a minimum wage that is at least $10.00.

 HOW DOES THE STATE MINIMUM WAGE VARY ACROSS STATES?